Sphereon-Opensource/PEX/README.md

 #### Callback params object

 The callback params gets supplied as the single argument to your callback function.
-It contains the `Presentation`, a partial 'Proof' typically missing the proofValue/jws signature.
-It also contains the initially supplied Verifiable Credentials and Presentation Definition as well as your supplied options.
+It contains the `IPresentation`, a partial 'IProof' typically missing the proofValue/jws signature.
+It also contains the initially supplied Verifiable Credentials and IPresentation Definition as well as your supplied options.

-If contains the Presentation Submission object, which is also found in the presentation.
-You can use this to create your own Presentation object if you want.
+If contains the IPresentation Submission object, which is also found in the presentation.
+You can use this to create your own IPresentation object if you want.
 Lastly it contains the evaluation results, which includes the mappings and logs about the evaluation.

-You can either choose to use the `Presentation` and partial `Proof` together with the `options`, or in more elaborate use cases opt to use the `PresentationSubmission`, `EvaluationResults` and the `options` for instance.
+You can either choose to use the `IPresentation` and partial `IProof` together with the `options`, or in more elaborate use cases opt to use the `PresentationSubmission`, `EvaluationResults` and the `options` for instance.

 ```typescript